Gold prices down Rs100/tola

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Local bullion market witnessed a decline of Rs100/tola in prices on Friday.
-According to the All Sindh Saraf Jewellers Association, gold prices dropped to Rs97,600/tola.
-Similarly, rates of 10 grams gold moved down Rs86 to Rs83,676.
+KARACHI: Gold rates in the local market dropped Rs100/tola on Monday.
+According to the data released by the All Sindh Saraf Jewellers Association, bullion rates decreased to Rs97,500/tola.
+Similarly, 10 grams gold price also decreased Rs86 to Rs83,590.

-In the international market, bullion rates declined $1 to $1,706/ounce.
-Jewellers said gold prices in the local market remained Rs5,000 below the rates in the Dubai gold market.
+In the international market, bullion rates dropped $13/ounce to $1,693/ounce.
+Local jewellers claimed gold prices in the local market remained Rs6,000/tola lower, compared with the gold rates in the Dubai market.